 Method of Comparison Operator Used

 Operator function equal(value1, value2)

 Operator symbol value1 = value2

-The following sections summarize how you can extend an operator on builtin and UDTs.
-For more information on how to extend operators, refer to Chapter 6, "Extending Operators and Built-In Functions."
+The following sections summarize how you can extend an operator on built-in and UDTs.
+For more information on how to extend operators, refer to Chapter 6, "Extending Operators and Built-In Functions," on page 6-1.

-Operators on Built-In Data Types

-The database server provides operator functions that operate on most builtin data types.
-For a complete list of operator functions, see Chapter 6, "Extending Operators and Built-In Functions."
+Operators on Built-In Data Types: The database server provides operator functions that operate on most built-in data types.
+For a complete list of operator functions, see Chapter 6, "Extending Operators and Built-In Functions," on page 6-1.
 You cannot extend an operator function that operates on a built-in data type.

-Operators on User-Defined Data Types

-You can extend an existing operator to operate on a UDT.
+Operators on User-Defined Data Types: You can extend an existing operator to operate on a UDT.
 When you define the appropriate operator function, operator binding enables SQL statements to use both the function name and its operator symbol on the UDT.
 You can write operator functions in SPL or an external language.

 For example, suppose you create a data type, called Scottish, that represents Scottish names, and you want to order the data type in a different way than the U.S. English collating sequence.
 You might want the names McDonald and MacDonald to appear together on a phone list.
 The default relational operators (for example, =) for character strings do not achieve this ordering.

-To treat Mc and Mac as the same, you can create a compare() function that compares two Scottish-name values, treating Mc and Mac as identical.
-Routine overloading is the ability to use the same name for multiple functions to handle different data types.
+To cause Mc and Mac to appear together, you can create a compare() function that compares two Scottish-name values and treats Mc and Mac identically.
 The database server uses the compare (Scottish, Scottish) function when it compares two Scottish-name values.
-For more information, refer to "Overloading Routines" on page 3-13.
+If you define a compare() function, you must also define the greaterthan(), lessthan(), equal() or other functions that use the compare function.